Skip to main content

 }'

-The test endpoint returns a preview of matching signals from the specified lookback period without actually triggering any webhooks or notifications.
+The test endpoint returns a preview of matching signals from that lookback period without triggering any webhooks or notifications.
 Review the results:

 Step 7: Activate and Connect

-Once you are happy with the test results, make sure the configuration is enabled:
+Once you’re happy with the test results, make sure the configuration is enabled:

 curl -X PATCH https://api.rodz.io/v1/signals/configurations/sig_config_8f3a2b1c \